Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

         __fswab32(x))

     So ultimately they have a special case for constants.
-    Similar is the case with all of the macros in the list.
-Thus using the __constant_... forms are unnecessarily verbose and not preferred outside of include/uapi.
+    Similar is the woke case with all of the woke macros in the woke list.
+Thus using the woke __constant_... forms are unnecessarily verbose and not preferred outside of include/uapi.

     See: https://lore.kernel.org/lkml/1400106425.12666.6.camel@joe-AO725/